5.0 / 162+ Google Reviews

 Everyone says something different about AC filters.
 Here's the truth about how often to change yours.

 Ask 5 people about AC filter changes and you'll get 5 different answers.
 "Every month!"
 "Every 3 months!"
 "When it looks dirty!"
+We pulled a filter from a Coppell home last week that hadn't been changed in 14 months—solid gray, completely blocked.
+Their "broken AC" just needed a $15 filter.
 Here's what actually matters.

 The Real Answer: It Depends